ChileanVirtualObservatory/asydo/README.md

 ## Downloading and Installing ##

 ASYDO is a free software (GPL) mostly in Python by the LIRAE group.
 Any contribution, including comments, ideas, critisism, code or complains are very welcome.
 ASYDO's development is managed by GitHub's [ChileanVirtualObservatory platform](https://github.com/ChileanVirtualObservatory/ASYDO) .
 Feel free to contact us through GitHub!

-Downloading ASYDO
+### Getting the sources

-For obtaining ASYDO you can download it via web (Download ZIP link), or you can download the development repository using git:
+For obtaining the ASYDO source code you can download it via web (Download ZIP link), or you can download the repository using git:

 > git clone https://github.com/ChileanVirtualObservatory/ASYDO.git

-There is no stable release of ASYDO yet, so there is no version numbering yet... (or if you prefer we are in version 0.09-alpha :P).
-For the same reason there is no automatic module instalation.
+The current version of the development branch is `0.1.0.dev1`

+### Installing

+Currenty whe have the following installation methods:

+ * pypi package:

+    Install with the command `pip install asydo==0.1.0.dev1` and it will resolve all the dependencies automatically.

+ * conda package:

+    TODO

 ### Dependencies ###

  * scipy
  * numpy
  * matplotlib
  * astropy
- * pysqlite
+ * pysqlite (python 2)

-###  Installing ###
-As ASYDO should work as an installable python package, and it will be configured as such in a near future.
-For the moment, the ASYDO package and database creation files should copy to your working directory.
-For example, in a unix-based system:

->  user@machine:~/yourproject$ cp -r ../path\_to\_ASYDO/src/asydopy .
->  user@machine:~/yourproject$ cp ../path\_to\_ASYDO/src/dbCreator\* .

 ### Database ###